dprint/dprint-vscode/README.md

 Formats code in the editor using [dprint](https://dprint.dev/).

-Plugins are currently resolved based on the `.dprintrc.json` in the current workspace folder or `config` sub directory.
+Plugins are currently resolved based on the dprint configuration file in the current workspace folder.

 ## Requirements